 Losing the validity

-Apply more than 90 days early!
+Apply more than 90 days in advance!